tannie/LudoWebsite/pages/registration.rst

 Pre-payment (overnight guests only)
 ===================================

-Due to many last-minute cancellations last year, we are now requiring pre-payment to receive your bed during Ludo.
+Due to many last-minute cancellations in previous years, we are now requiring pre-payment to receive your bed during Ludo.
 Please pay at least a €50 non-refundable deposit or pay in full.
 If you pay in full, you can still receive a full refund minus the €50 prepayment if you cannot attend Ludo.
 Please pay via one of the following methods after you register:

 German Bank Transfer (Preferred)
 --------------------------------